 Until I became a teacher, I always had one of these on a detachable clip on my keychain.

 For a little bit extra weight (6.7 ounces), you can get the Gerber Suspension-NXT.
 I got this multitool in a Cairn Box and it has most of the same tools as the Huntsman but sacrifices the corkscrew and saw for a Phillips-head screwdriver, pliers and wire cutters.
-While I’ll admit we do keep a corkscrew in our truck, I see no need for one on a trail.
+While I’ll admit we do keep a corkscrew in our truck, it is not as important on the trail.
 Thus, this is what is now in my daypack.

 I keep it in one of the mesh pockets on the inside of my daypack, right next to my compass, whereas I keep my knife on my person at all times.
 You don’t really need both but I don’t like the idea of losing or having to leave behind an essential survival tool.